datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 root of the dataset) to be saved in Git instead of git-annex.
 This was the reason why the ``README.md`` in the root of the dataset was easily modifiable.

-.. find-out-more:: Saving contents with Git regardless of configuration with --to-git

 .. index:: !
 DataLad command; save --to-git
+   pair: save file content directly in Git (no annex); with DataLad
+.. find-out-more:: Saving contents with Git regardless of configuration with --to-git

    The ``yoda`` procedure in ``midterm_project`` applied a different configuration within ``.gitattributes`` than the ``text2git`` procedure did in ``DataLad-101``.